 But health is also a policy area where expert knowledge is valued and where UNASUR can build on an existing legacy of regional cooperation while also appealing to democratic demands of Leftist movements.
-A track record of successful cooperation through the Pan-American Health Organisation in the region, together with cooperation between MERCOSUR and the Andean Community in putting in place cross-border epidemiological control and surveillance in response to, and support of, increasing traffic of trade and people (SELA, 2010) are significant here.
+Significant here is the track record of successful cooperation through the Pan-American Health Organisation in the region, together with cooperation between MERCOSUR and the Andean Community in putting in place cross-border epidemiological control and surveillance in response to, and support of, increasing traffic of trade and people.
 The significance of health in the contemporary political histories of the region and in the New Leftist governments also means that there is potentially a clear 'deliverable' that can be attached to region-building: better health outcomes.
 The shift to the Left at the level of member states has opened up an opportunity to promote rights based ideas about health and as part of the concept of 'buen vivir' (wellbeing) which has found a place in new constitutions of Bolivia and Ecuador, amid discussions about what 'universal' health care might look like in South America.
 In short, for UNASUR, health is about addressing a longstanding social debt as much as enhancing rights and inclusion through (post-hegemonic) regionalism.
-This is an issuearea where UNASUR has a clear potential to make difference.
+This is an issue-area where UNASUR has a clear potential to make difference.
 It has been careful to link the focus on health to the idea of democratically responsive regionalism.
-This has been important given UNASUR embraced social policies in a different political and economic context from that of the extant regional formations (Mercosur and Andean Community) (Buss, 2011; Riggirozzi 2014).
+This has been important given UNASUR embraced social policies in a different political and economic context from that of the extant regional formations (Mercosur and the Andean Community) (Buss 2011; Riggirozzi 2015a; Bianculli and Hoffman 2015).